 Tip: cut them diagonally for prettier chunks.

-Boil the carrot in a pot with salted boiling water for 15 to 20 minutes or until tender.
-You should be able to pierce them with a fork.
-While the carrots boil, prepare the dressing.
+Boil the carrot in a pot with salted boiling water for 15 to 20 minutes or until fork tender.

 Then drain them well and add them to a large bowl.

-To a small bowl, add the extra virgin olive oil, freshly squeezed lemon juice, minced garlic, finely chopped parsley, salt, black pepper, cumin, paprika, and red pepper flakes.
+While the carrots cook, make the dressing with extra virgin olive oil, freshly squeezed lemon juice, minced garlic, finely chopped parsley, salt, black pepper, cumin, paprika, and red pepper flakes.

 Ideally, set aside 15 minutes to allow the flavors to meld.

-Transfer onto a serving platter and sprinkle with toasted shaved or slivered almonds and/or toasted pine nuts.
+Transfer onto a serving platter and garnish with toasted shaved or slivered almonds.

-Add a touch of fresh parsley and serve with a few slices of crusty bread.
+Add a touch of fresh parsley and serve with a few slices of warm pita bread.

 Variations